llambiel/letsecureme/post.md

     export DIR=/var/www/demo
     /opt/letsencrypt/letsencrypt-auto certonly --server https://acme-v01.api.letsencrypt.org/directory -a webroot --webroot-path=$DIR -d $DOMAINS

-_N.B Put your own domain in the DOMAINS list_
+_N.B Put your own domain in the DOMAINS list._

 Our cert has been issued and installed!